edgarzehnder/docusignconnector-ais/README.md

 Install npm dependencies:
 - npm install

 The environment variables listed above must be set.
-If deploying manually, you can just modify the file dev.env provided with the source code.
-The environment variables included in this file are automatically set when the application is started.
+If deploying manually you can create a .env file and configure the environment variables inside.
+These variables are automatically set when the application is started.

 # Docker Image
 A docker image is available for easy integration in a customer environment.